-These people bring the show to life with their expressions and movement.
+PERFORMERS These people bring the show to life with their expressions and movement.
 They guide you through the installation. showing you the magical things inside.
-Edgell Junior Edgell Lizzy Falkland Temeka Lawlor Ksenja Logos Astrid Pill Freja Sande Evyenia Stefanidis Ezra Juanta Rikki Wilson
+Edgell Junior Edgell Lizzy Falkland Ezra Juanta Temeka Lawlor Ksenja Logos Astrid Pill Freja Sande Evyenia Stefanidis Rikki Wilson patchtheatre.org.au Supporters

 The people working behind the scenes during a performance.
-Stage Managers Make sure everything happens at the right time by making sure performers are ready and everything is set up.
-Briony Hunt Ayden Martin Katya Shevtsov Freja Sande Technicians Control the colours of the lanterns to reveal secrets throughout the show.
+Stage Managers Make sure the performers and crew are ready and everything is set up so the show runs smoothly and on time.
+Briony Hunt Ayden Martin Katya Shevtsov Freia Sande Technicians Control the sound, lights, and colours of the lanterns to reveal secrets throughout the show.
 Alex Hatchard Ayden Martin AUDIENCE

-You We couldn't have an interactive show without an audience!
-By participating you become part of the show and your creations and reactions change what the other audience members experience.
+We couldn't have an interactive show without an audience!
+By participating you become part of the show and vour creations and reactions change what the other audience members experience.